jrebagliatti/techcasestudies/_posts/2016-12-01-cgifederal.md

 ![CGI Federal Logo]({{ site.baseurl }}/images/cgifederal/logo.png)

-In five short days, CGI Federal and Microsoft worked together to find ways to help streamline their software lifecycle by applying a DevOps mindset to their traditional processes.
-They collaborated to map the process and identify multiple opportunities to improve the process by introducing approaches like:
+In five short days, CGI Federal and Microsoft worked together to find ways to help streamline CGI's software lifecycle by applying a DevOps mindset to its traditional processes.
+A joint team collaborated to map the process and identify multiple opportunities to improve the process by introducing approaches like:

 -  Automated cloud resource provisioning
 -  Database versioning and publication